A landmark hearing concluded Friday that will decide the future of Rosebank, the UK’s largest undeveloped oil field.

 The group also argues that the NSTA failed to publish its reasons for approving Rosebank, and that a marine gas pipeline does not take into account Scotland’s marine plan.

-The hearing of the case began on 12 November in the Scottish courts, with a decision due to be announced within three months of the hearing, although a Shell spokesman believes it will come sooner than this in the new year.
+The hearing of the case began on 12 November in the Scottish courts, with a decision due to be announced within three months of the hearing.

 If the cases against Rosebank and Jackdaw are upheld, the permissions for development would be withdrawn and the companies would likely have to carry out new environmental assessments to encompass end-use emissions.